OctopusDeploy/docs/docs/administration/sync-instances/index.md

 hideInThisSection: true
 ---

-Syncing instances is involves copying projects and all the required scaffolding data between Octopus Deploy instances with a known delta.
+Syncing instances involves copying projects and all of the required scaffolding data between Octopus Deploy instances with a known delta.
 The delta can be different environments, targets, tenants, or even variable values.
 Each instance has a separate database, storage, and URL.

 Keeping multiple instances in sync is a complex task involving dozens if not hundreds of decisions on the data to sync and the data to be left alone.
 This guide will walk you through when you should do this, when you shouldn't, tooling available, and how to design a syncing process.

 :::problem
-TL;DR; copying projects between instances should be done when all other options are exhausted.
+TL;DR; copying projects between instances should be done when all other options have been exhausted.
 There is no provided tooling to support syncing instances with different environments, tenants, or variable values.
 Due to the number of decisions and business rules, you will have to create and maintain a custom syncing process.
 Before making this decision, reach out to [customersuccess@octopus.com](mailto:customersuccess@octopus.com) to see if there are alternatives.
 :::

 ## Suitable Scenarios